howlowck/haosblog/content/post/serving-static-restify.md

 ## Four lines of Code

-If you are looking to serve up static assets from in the root path, and all your assets are in the `public` directory, these are the four lines of code you need.
+If you are looking to serve up static assets from the root path(ie `http://example.com/`), and all your static assets are in the `public` directory, these are the four lines of code you need.

 ```js
 server.get(/\/?.*/, restify.serveStatic({